Florentpng/Florentpng/README.md

 <div align="center">

-# :fr: Hi, my name is Florent ! :wave:
+# Hi, my name is Florent ! :wave:
 I am a 22 years old future web developer.
 I specialize in **frontend** language but i am also learning **backend** language.</br>
 I am from **France** and i have successfully completed my training from **Openclassrooms** :sunglasses:.